 O1: The scope of reporting is restricted to significant consequence events (subset of Category A events).
 Reporting on occurrence scenarios incl.
-RCMs is specified in Annex III of the CSM ASLP.
-In particular, for the reporting on RCMs section 1 of Annex III, Part B is mandatory while the other parts are voluntary.
+RCMs is specified in the CSM ASLP recommendation.
+In particular, for the reporting on RCMs only the general part of the template is mandatory while the other parts (2, 3 and 4) are voluntary.
 It is noted that in the transitionary phase of the implementation of the CSM ASLP reporting is limited to serious consequence events.

 O2: The scope of reporting is restricted to significant consequence events (subset of Category A events).
 Reporting on occurrence scenarios incl.
-RCMs is specified in Annex III of the CSM ASLP.
-In particular, for the reporting on RCMs all sections of Annex III are mandatory while the other parts are voluntary.
+RCMs is specified in the CSM ASLP.
+In particular, for the reporting on RCMs all sections of the corresponding template are mandatory.
 It is noted that in the transitionary phase of the implementation of the CSM ASLP reporting is limited to serious consequence events.